Burger King tests India waters, starts with 12 outlets

-BRIEF-Cooper Tire & Rubber Co says CEO Bradley Hughes' total compensation for 2016 was $4.2 mln

-* CEO Bradley E. Hughes' total compensation for 2016 was $4.2 million - SEC Filing

-MUMBAI Nov 8 U.S. fast food chain Burger King Worldwide will open about 12 outlets in India over the next 60-90 days, Rajeev Varman, chief executive of the hamburger chain's India unit said on Saturday.
+MUMBAI U.S. fast food chain Burger King Worldwide BKW.N will open about 12 outlets in India over the next 60-90 days, Rajeev Varman, chief executive of the hamburger chain's India unit said on Saturday.

 The chain announced last year a tie-up with the Everstone Group to develop the Burger King brand presence in the country.